zalando/skipper/docs/tutorials/auth.md

 OpenID Connect is an OAuth2.0 based authentication and authorization mechanism supported by several providers.
 Skipper can act as a proxy for backend server which requires authenticated clients.
-Skipper handles the authentication with the provider and upon sucessful completion of authentication passes subsequent requests to the backend server.
+Skipper handles the authentication with the provider and upon successful completion of authentication passes subsequent requests to the backend server.

 Skipper's implementation of OpenID Connect Client works as follows: